nirmal2i43a5/Predicting-Mental-Health-Risk-from-Social-Media-Behavior/README.md

 # 🧠 Mental Health Risk Prediction App

-- This Streamlit-powered web app helps identify the risk of mental health issues based on social media usage and demographic information using multiple machine learning models.
+- This Streamlit-powered web app helps predicting the risk of mental health issues based on social media usage and demographic information using multiple machine learning models.
 - From data preprocessing to model deployment, this project showcases a full data science pipeline and an interactive web app.

 ---